 As you get older, your timeline and tolerance for volatility change.
-With that in mind, it's crucial to recalibrate your portfolio so that, as retirement approaches, you focus more on preserving the wealth you've built up and intend to live on in your dotage.
+With that in mind, it's crucial to recalibrate your portfolio so that, as retirement approaches, you focus more on preserving the wealth you've built up and intend to live on.

 On that front, getting your equity-to-bond exposure right is a critical calculation, as is ensuring that you're kicking in enough moola each month to fund your future needs.